 Adaptive rowing offers the fun, health benefits, teamwork and challenge provided by rowing to individuals with any disability that requires an adjustment or modification for participation including spinal cord injuries, amputations, visual impairment, neurological disease, cognitive impairment, or other physical, mental, or emotional challenge.

 Adaptive rowing can be pursued recreationally or competitively.
 It is a sport of not just the body, but of the mind and spirit.
-There is no greater feeling than being able to fly on the water.

 To learn more about adaptive rowing, check out this video.